cpeckil/Getting-and-cleaning-data-course_project/README.md

 An R script was created to create a tidy data set called mean_by_subject_activity.txt based on this data.
 The script is called run_analysis.R and the codebook is called Codebook.md.

 Run_analysis.R was created to modify the original data sets and to create a tidy data set that contains the average of each variable for each activity.
 The R script is below along with documentation that describes what happens when the script is run.
-Before running this script, you should download the zip file containing the raw data (see Codebook.md) and unzip the contents into a folder called ‘Data’ in your current working directory.
+Before running this script, you should download the zip file containing the raw data (see Codebook.md) and unzip the contents into a folder called “Data” in your current working directory.

 {